-- Demonstration and/or documentation of compliance with all terms outlined in the written agreement. - Designation of two persons to serve as organization representatives to work with Park District staff to coordinate the organization's use of Park District facilities; communication of organization representative changes. - Compliance with Park District General Use Ordinances in the Park Code. - Timely payment of required fees or charges. - Communication to your participants regarding Carry-In Carry-Out program to reduce waste in the parks. - Submission to Criminal Background and Sexual Offender checks for all staff and volunteers having contact with minors.
+- Demonstration and/or documentation of compliance with all terms outlined in the written agreement. - Designation of one person to serve as an organization representative to work with Park District staff to coordinate the organization's use of Park District facilities and all communication regarding their organization. - Compliance with Park District General Use Ordinances in the Park Code. - Timely payment of required fees or charges. - Communication to your participants regarding Carry-In Carry-Out program to reduce waste in the parks. - Criminal Background and Sexual Offender checks for all staff and volunteers having contact with minors.